I refused to feel guilty for sending my toddler to nursery… so why do I feel guilty anyway?

 I mean… I kind of did.
 But, to be totally honest, I think I felt guilty about not feeling guilty, if that makes sense?

-The fact is, by the end of last year, we knew we just couldn’t go on: by which I mean, “barely working”.
+The fact is, by the end of last year, we knew we just couldn’t go on the way we were : by which I mean, “barely working”.
 It would be great not to have to worry about money, obviously, but, like many people, we have to work to survive, and I just can’t bring myself to feel guilty about that.
 We have to work: and if two afternoons of nursery per week were going to help us do that – and give Max a chance to socialise with other children a bit more, into the bargain – then it seemed like a reasonable compromise to me.

 It started off pretty well.